-- 1. If the district attorney files a petition with the juvenile court alleging that a child who is less than 18 years of age has engaged in prostitution or the solicitation of prostitution, the juvenile court: - (a) Except as otherwise provided in paragraph (b) and NRS 62C.015, shall: - (1) Place the child under the supervision of the juvenile court pursuant to a supervision and consent decree, without a formal adjudication of delinquency; and - (2) Order that the terms and conditions of the supervision and consent decree include, without limitation, services to address the sexual exploitation of the child and any other needs of the child, including, without limitation, any counseling and medical treatment for victims of sexual assault in accordance with the provisions of NRS 217.280 to 217.350, inclusive. - (b) If the child originated from a jurisdiction outside this State, may return the child to the jurisdiction from which the child originated. - 2.
-If a child is placed under a supervision and consent decree pursuant to this section, the juvenile court may issue any order authorized by chapter 62E of NRS, including, without limitation, any placement of the child that the juvenile court finds to be in the child's best interest. - 3.
-If a child is alleged to have violated the provisions of a supervision and consent decree under this section or an order issued pursuant to this section: - (a) The district attorney must not file a petition alleging that the child has violated the decree or order and the allegation must be placed before the court pursuant to a motion or a request for judicial review.
-This paragraph does not prohibit the district attorney from filing a petition alleging that the child has committed a delinquent act. - (b) The juvenile court may issue any order authorized by chapter 62E of NRS, including, without limitation, any placement of the child that the juvenile court finds to be in the child's best interest. - 4.
-Except as otherwise provided in this subsection, if a child is placed under the supervision of the juvenile court pursuant to a supervision and consent decree under this section, the juvenile court shall dismiss the petition upon the successful completion of the terms and conditions of the supervision and consent decree or at the time the child reaches 18 years of age, whichever is earlier.
+1. If the district attorney files a petition with the juvenile court alleging that a child who is less than 18 years of age has engaged in prostitution or the solicitation of prostitution, the juvenile court:

+(a) Except as otherwise provided in paragraph (b) and NRS 62C.015, shall:

+(1) Place the child under the supervision of the juvenile court pursuant to a supervision and consent decree, without a formal adjudication of delinquency; and

+(2) Order that the terms and conditions of the supervision and consent decree include, without limitation, services to address the sexual exploitation of the child and any other needs of the child, including, without limitation, any counseling and medical treatment for victims of sexual assault in accordance with the provisions of NRS 217.280 to 217.350, inclusive.

+(b) If the child originated from a jurisdiction outside this State, may return the child to the jurisdiction from which the child originated.

+If a child is placed under a supervision and consent decree pursuant to this section, the juvenile court may issue any order authorized by chapter 62E of NRS [Disposition of cases by juvenile court], including, without limitation, any placement of the child that the juvenile court finds to be in the child's best interest.
+If a child is alleged to have violated the provisions of a supervision and consent decree under this section or an order issued pursuant to this section:

+(a) The district attorney must not file a petition alleging that the child has violated the decree or order and the allegation must be placed before the court pursuant to a motion or a request for judicial review.
+This paragraph does not prohibit the district attorney from filing a petition alleging that the child has committed a delinquent act.

+(b) The juvenile court may issue any order authorized by chapter 62E of NRS, including, without limitation, any placement of the child that the juvenile court finds to be in the child's best interest.
+4. Except as otherwise provided in this subsection, if a child is placed under the supervision of the juvenile court pursuant to a supervision and consent decree under this section, the juvenile court shall dismiss the petition upon the successful completion of the terms and conditions of the supervision and consent decree or at the time the child reaches 18 years of age, whichever is earlier.
 A child who has reached 18 years of age may consent to remain under the supervision of the juvenile court for the purpose of receiving services provided under the supervision and consent decree.

-Consequently, although minors are protected from criminalization for conduct in violation of the state prostitution laws, law enforcement officers are not required to make a referral to services upon encountering a child engaged in commercial sex and the child may be placed under court supervision.
+Consequently, victims may still be subject to arrest and other punitive outcomes for violations of the state prostitution laws.

-8 Nev.
+&lt;sup>21 Nev.
 Rev. Stat.
-Ann. § 62C.015(5)(a) defines "commercial sexual exploitation" as "the sex trafficking of a child in violation of NRS 201.300 [Pandering and sex trafficking: definition; penalties; exception] or the sexual abuse or sexual exploitation of a child for the financial benefit of any person or in exchange for anything of value, including, without limitation, monetary or nonmonetary benefits given or received by any person."
+Ann. § 62C.015(4)(a) defines "commercial sexual exploitation" as "the sex trafficking of a child in violation of NRS 201.300 [Pandering and sex trafficking: definition; penalties; exception] or the sexual abuse or sexual exploitation of a child for the financial benefit of any person or in exchange for anything of value, including, without limitation, monetary or nonmonetary benefits given or received by any person."

-- 2.5.1 Recommendation: Strengthen existing law to establish a services-referral protocol in response to minors engaged in commercial sex in lieu of arrest and court supervision. - Policy Goal 2.6 State law prohibits the criminalization of child sex trafficking victims for status offenses, and misdemeanor and non-violent felony offenses committed as a result of their trafficking victimization.
+2.5.1 Recommendation: Strengthen existing law by removing conflicting provisions that allow minors who have engaged in commercial sex to be subjected to punitive processes.
+(See Issue Brief 2.5.)

+Policy Goal 2.6 State law prohibits the criminalization of child sex trafficking victims for status offenses, and misdemeanor and non-violent felony offenses committed as a result of their trafficking victimization.